 In addition to wire sub harnesses, fuse boxes, and other replacement components for the stock Honda Pioneer electrical system, we also offer things like battery isolators and battery tenders for a better performing electrical system in the Honda Pioneer.
-For those who have a fear of dead batteries, dual battery setups are common amongst Honda Pioneer owners.
+For those who fear dead batteries, dual battery setups are common amongst Honda Pioneer owners.
 You can use one battery as an exclusive power source for your aftermarket Honda Pioneer accessories, and another to start your machine and power its stock electronics.
 If you live in a cold climate, you may be able to solve some electrical issues with heat lamps, heaters, or even your wife’s blow dryer.
 Wires and relays tend to get moisture in them, and at cold temperatures, this moisture impedes their ability to function.
 So by warming them up, you can bring life back to your Pioneer’s electrical system.
-From wires and fuses to connecters and switches, when it comes to the electrical system of the Honda Pioneer, we’ve got the electronic-related parts and components for a Honda Pioneer electrical system with unmatched power and performance.
+From wires and fuses to connectors and switches, when it comes to the Honda Pioneer’s electrical system, we’ve got the electronics-related parts and components for a Honda Pioneer electrical system with unmatched power and performance.